ChainMPQ: Interleaved Text-Image Reasoning Chains for Mitigating Relation Hallucinations: CONCLUSION

 \section{CONCLUSION}

-We propose \textbf{ChainMPQ} (Multi-Perspective Questions guided Interleaved Chain of Image and Text), a training-free framework that enhances the ability of LVLMs to recognize relationships by utilizing accumulated textual and visual memories.
+We propose \textbf{ChainMPQ} (\textbf{M}ulti-\textbf{P}erspective \textbf{Q}uestions guided Interleaved Text-image Reasoning \textbf{Chain}), a training-free framework that enhances the ability of LVLMs to recognize relationships by utilizing accumulated textual and visual memories.
 ChainMPQ first strengthens the relevant visual tokens using keywords extracted from the question.
 It then constructs a set of complementary questions from different perspectives, each closely centered on the subject, the object, and their relationship.
 These questions are sequentially fed into the model, with both textual and visual memories from earlier rounds propagated to subsequent ones, thereby forming an interleaved chain of image and text.
 Experimental results demonstrate that ChainMPQ effectively reduces relation hallucinations and improves factuality across multiple LVLMs and benchmarks, providing a simple yet robust framework for step-by-step relational inference.